AbhiK002/blappy-fird/README.md

         - it is stretched to fit the entire window and is the only widget present in the window
         - all the images will be drawn inside the canvas itself
     - ensures the game window spawns in the center of the screen
-      - done by getting the user's screen dimensions and configuring `self.geometry` to
+      - done by getting the user's screen dimensions and configuring `self.geometry` accordingly

 ### 3. `init_background(self)`
   - 3 background images placed side to side are drawn onto the canvas